thisisharsh7/ccux/README.md

 # CCUX — AI-Powered Website Generator

-Generate multi-page, conversion-optimized websites directly from your terminal.
 CCUX uses **Claude AI** to transform a simple product description into production-ready code — no design tools required.

 ---